 - Wash your hands with soap and water for at least 20 seconds.
-While not as effective, hand-sanitizing stations also are available across campus.
+While not as effective, use hand-sanitizer if you cannot wash with soap and water.

 - Clean your high-touch items frequently.
-Eckerd Collegeís cleaning supplies meet Environmental Protection Agency guidelines for emerging pathogens, and housekeeping staff have started cleaning high-traffic areas more frequently.
+Eckerd College’s cleaning supplies meet Environmental Protection Agency guidelines for emerging pathogens, and housekeeping staff have started cleaning high-traffic areas more frequently.

 - Do not attend classes, or come to work, if you feel ill.

 - Practice social distancing.
 Avoid groups larger than 10 people.
 If you are around other people, keep six feet between you when possible.
-Avoid hugs, handshakes and close quarters.
+Avoid hugs, handshakes and close quarters, particularly indoors.

-- If you are suffering from symptoms of respiratory illness (fever, cough, shortness of breath and difficulty breathing), please call your primary healthcare provider; Pinellas County residents who have these symptoms and also have recently traveled to impacted areas should call the Pinellas County Health Department at 727.824.6932.
+- If you are suffering from symptoms of respiratory illness (fever, cough, shortness of breath and difficulty breathing), please call your primary healthcare provider; Pinellas County residents who have these symptoms and also have recently traveled to impacted areas or were exposed to someone known to have tested positive, should call the Pinellas County Health Department at 727.824.6932.

 - Take a Virtual Tour.